interrogator/corpkit/README.md

 * Look for keywords in each subcorpus (using code from [*Spindle*](https://github.com/sgrau/spindle-code), and chart their keyness
 * Look for ngrams in each subcorpus, and chart their frequency
 * Two-way UK-US spelling conversion (superior as the former may be), and the ability to add words manually
+* Output Pandas DataFrames that can be easily edited and visualised

+#### `editor()`

+* Remove, keep or merge interrogation results or subcorpora using indices, words or Regular Expressions (see below)
+* Sort results by name or total frequency
+* Use linear regression to figure out the trajectories of results, and sort by the most increasing, decreasing or static values
+* Show the *p*-value for linear regression slopes, or exclude results above *p*
+* Work with absolute frequency, or determine ratios/percentage of another list:
+    * determine the total number of verbs, or total number of verbs that are *be*
+    * determine the percentage of verbs that are *be*
+    * determine the percentage of *be* verbs that are *was*
+    * determine the ratio of *was/were* ...
+    * etc.
+* Plot more advanced kinds of relative frequency: for example, find all proper nouns that are subjects of clauses, and plot each word as a percentage of all instances of that word in the corpus (see below)

 #### `plotter()`

-* Plot any number of results onto line charts (see below)
+* Plot using Pandas/Matplotlib
 * Plot anything you like: words, tags, counts for grammatical features ...
+* Create line charts, bar charts, pie charts, etc with the `kind` argument
+* Use `subplots = True` to produce individual charts for each result
 * Customisable figure titles, axes labels, legends, image size, etc.
 * Uses `TeX` if you have it
-* Plot by absolute frequency, or as a ratio/percentage of another list:
-    * plot the total number of verbs, or total number of verbs that are *be*
-    * plot the percentage of verbs that are *be*
-    * plot the percentage of *be* verbs that are *was*
-    * plot the ratio of *was/were* ...
-    * etc.
-* Plot more advanced kinds of relative frequency: for example, find all proper nouns that are subjects of clauses, and plot each word as a percentage of all instances of that word in the corpus (see below)
-* Plot only specific subcorpora in your collection, or spans of subcorpora
-* Use linear regression to figure out the trajectories of results, sort by the most increasing, decreasing or static values
-* Show the *p*-value for linear regression slopes, or exclude results above *p*
 * Use log scales if you really want
+* Use a number of chart styles, such as `ggplot` or `fivethirtyeight`
-* Save output to file and/or generate CSV
+* Save images to file

 #### Other stuff

-* View results as a table via `Pandas`
+* View top results as a table via `Pandas`
-* Quickly edit and merge interrogation results with `surgeon()` and `merger()`, using regular expressions, result indices or lists of words (see below)
-* Tools for resorting or doing maths on interrogation results
 * Tools for quickly and easily generating lists of keywords, ngrams, collocates and concordances
 * Concordance using Tregex (i.e. concordance all nominal groups containing *gross* as an adjective with `NP < (JJ < /gross/)`)
 * Randomise concordance results, determine window size, save to CSV, etc.
-* Quickly save interrogations and figures to file, and reload results in new sessions
+* Quickly save interrogations and figures to file, and reload results in new sessions with `save_result()` and `load_result()`
 * Build dictionaries from corpora, subcorpora or concordance lines, which can then be used as reference corpora for keyword generation
 * Start a new blank project with `new_project()`